Skip to main content

 LEO'S is open for dinner from 5–10 PM on Monday and Thursday through Sunday, it is closed Tuesday and Wednesday.
 The 2025 Esquire recognition means it is sensible to plan rather than treat it as an afterthought, especially if your schedule depends on a specific night.
 Monday can be useful for diners whose Santa Fe plans do not line up with the busier end of the week.

 Use the broader city guides if this dinner is part of a longer plan: Our full Santa Fe restaurants guide, Our full Santa Fe hotels guide, Our full Santa Fe bars guide help sort the rest of the night without overloading this choice.
-Within the restaurant set, LEO'S is the pick when the priority is a casual Santa Fe dinner with a confirmed editorial signal; choose other Santa Fe options when a different kind of familiarity or fit matters more.
+Within the restaurant set, LEO'S is the pick when the priority is a casual Santa Fe dinner with an editorial signal; choose other Santa Fe options when a different kind of familiarity or fit matters more.

 Location